 Consumers' taste for superfoods is driving growth in the North American ancient grains market.
 Increased consumer aversion to cereals and wheat is supposed to benefit the market for pseudo-grains such as amaranth and quinoa.
 The minimal effort and preconditions for growing chia, amaranth, and quinoa over other grains should boost the local market.
 Growing consumer health awareness and demand for gluten-free foods and beverages have created a surge in demand for ancient grains.
 The rising need for organic and natural products from the cosmetic industry is driving the North American markets for chia, amaranth, and quinoa.
 The high cost of labor and the unavailability of irrigation facilities in many areas pose challenges for the market.
 Increased consumption and production constraints are causing the prices of pseudo-grains like quinoa and amaranth to skyrocket.
 An increase in non-genuine, non-organic, and non-commercial varieties of quinoa Soil degradation caused by intensified production will result in lower yields and lower quality chia, quinoa, and amaranth.

-Ancient Grain Market Segmentation:
+North America Ancient Grain Market - By Application:

 • Bakery